zendframework/zend-expressive/doc/book/reference/migration/to-v1-1.md

   removed in the Stratigility v2 release, which Expressive 2.0 will adopt, making this specialized middleware pipe type irrelvant.

+- `Zend\Expressive\TemplatedErrorHandler` and `Zend\Expressive\WhoopsErrorHandler`:
+  The concept of "final handlers" will be removed in Expressive 2.0, to be replaced with "default delegates" (implementations of `Interop\Http\ServerMiddleware\DelegateInterface` that will be called if the middleware pipeline is exhausted, and which will be guaranteed to return a response).
+Expressive 2.0 will provide tooling to upgrade your dependencies to make the transition seamless; end users will only be affected if they were extending these classes.

 If you were calling any of these directly, or extending or overriding them, you will need to update your code to work for version 2.0.
 We recommend not using these.